electron/forge/README.md

 electron-forge start
 ```

-# Urgh, really...
-Another build tool

-Funnily enough, no :D.  This is not another build tool, `electron-forge` simply
-unifies the existing (and well maintained) build tools for Electron development
-into one, simple, easy to use package so that anyone can just jump right in
-to Electron development.

-# So what's the point

-This project has a few main goals.
+# Project Goals

-1. Starting with Electron should be as simple as a single command
+1. Starting with Electron should be as simple as a single command.
-2. Developers shouldn't have to worry about `babel`, `browserify`, `webpack` or
+2. Developers shouldn't have to worry about `babel`, `browserify`, `webpack`,
-any of that nonsense.
-Everything should just work for them out of the box.
+etc.  Everything should "just work" for them out of the box.
 3. Everything from creating the project to packaging the project for release
 should be handled by one dependency in a standard way while still offering users
 maximum choice and freedom.

 With these goals in mind, under the hood this project uses
 [`electron-compile`](https://github.com/electron/electron-compile): a tool
-that lets you use modern and futuristic langauges inside Electron without
+that lets you use modern and futuristic languages inside Electron without
 worrying about transpiling or build tooling.

-# So go on then...
-How do I use the thing :)

-Glad you asked, it's beyond easy to get started with `electron-forge`.
+# Usage

 ## Starting a new Project